pymupdf/PyMuPDF/docs/textpage.rst

    .. method:: extractRAWJSON

-      Textpage content in JSON format.
-Created by  *json.dumps(TextPage.extractRAWDICT())*.
+      Textpage content as a JSON string.
+Created by ``json.dumps(TextPage.extractRAWDICT())``.
 You will probably use this method ever only for outputting the result to some file.
-The  method detects binary image data and converts them to base64 encoded strings on JSON output.
+The  method detects binary image data and converts them to base64 encoded strings.

       :rtype: str